Skip to main content

 Before you start comparing software, figure out what matters most for your business.
 Here’s a checklist that covers the basics.

 All-in-one features.
 Can you run your whole operation from one platform?
-Look for CRM, estimating, scheduling, invoicing, time tracking, and job costing in a single tool.
+Look for CRM, estimating, scheduling, invoicing, time tracking, job management, and job costing in a single tool.
 Every separate app you add costs money, takes time, and creates another place where data can fall through the cracks.

 Pricing that scales with your business.
 Per-user pricing punishes growth.
 When adding a new project manager or giving a foreman access costs $50 to $75 per month, you start limiting who can use the software.
 Look for flat-rate pricing that lets your whole team in without a calculator.